oii/ogreserver/ogreserver/docs/03-ogreclient.md

 ### Intro

-The `ogreclient` command line tool is what you lovely people use to decrypt and share your ebooks with the OGRE community.
+The `ogre` command line tool is what you lovely people use to decrypt and share your ebooks with the OGRE community.

 ### OSX Installation